You are here

 Hobbies:

 I also enjoy gardening.
-I took a break this year, but plan to have one next year.
-I have a great garden every year which normally has the standard crops.
+I took a break the past couple of years, but plan to have one again soon.
+I usually have a great garden every year which normally has the standard crops.
 I have grown leaf lettuce, romaine lettuce, vidalia onions, yellow onions, brocolli, zuchinni squash, yellow crook neck squash, better boy tomatoes, blue lake bush green beans, pole green beans, bantam hybrid corn, golden queen yellow corn, silver queen white corn, radishes, carrots, slicing cucumbers, pickling cucumbers, spinach, green peppers, bannana peppers, jalopenio peppers, cayene peppers, cantelope, watermelon, and okra.

 I can't forget to mention all of the flowers I have growing.
 I have a mixture of annual and perennial flowers all over the yard in pots and in the ground.
 There are simply to many to list.
 I just love the outdoors in general.